 In doing all this, we hope this collection will be useful to advanced scholars, teachers, professors, students, and anyone with an interest in history.
 In this way, we remain faithful to Professor Monroe's passion for education and historical research while keeping in the spirit of why Dr. and Mrs. Monroe brought these sources together.
 Enjoy!

+Haskell Monroe's Legacy

-he Collection
+The Collection

 Searching the Collection

 Publishing the War:

 Different Types of Sources

+A Diversity in Voices:

+Sampling the Sources